** Paradise Carts only provides golf carts and bicycle rentals on Grand Turk, Turks and Caicos Islands. **

 Little Water Cay, also named Iguana Island, is approximately a 10-minute boat ride away.
 The rock iguana, a species now considered endangered, is found inside this reserve.
 Take a walk on the boardwalk, capture shots of the extraordinary wildlife, and enjoy the neatness of the cay.

-Afternoon: Chalk Sound National Park or Governor’s Beach
+Afternoon: Explore Chalk Sound National Park or Relax at Governor’s Beach

 If you’d like a new view, visit Chalk Sound National Park.
 The waters in the lagoon are so blue that they are ideal for kayaking or paddleboarding.
 Grand Turk’s Governor’s Beach is the place for a quiet swim or to sunbathe surrounded by a peaceful setting.